Two-pot retirement system

 Allan Gray - Investment growth

-Retirement fund account
+Retirement account

-How will the new system impact you?
+How does the new system apply to you?

-Seeding refers to the initial, once-off funding of your savings component.
-It will be funded from the vested component of your account and you cannot choose not to have your savings component seeded.
-Even though seeding is compulsory, there is no requirement to withdraw this amount.
-Seeding has no immediate financial consequences, but there are consequences for withdrawing from your retirement savings.
+Seeding refers to the initial, once-off funding of your savings component from your vested component, which took place on the implementation date.
+You are not required to withdraw the amount that has been seeded.
+Seeding has no immediate financial consequences, but there are consequences for withdrawing from your retirement investment.

-The amount to be seeded will be 10% of the market value of your account on the day before the implementation date of the two-pot system, subject to a maximum of R30 000.
-For example, if you have R100 000 in your Allan Gray retirement fund account on the day before the implementation date, R10 000 will be credited to your savings component from your vested component.
+The amount seeded equalled 10% of the market value of your account on 31 August 2024, subject to a maximum of R30 000.
+For example, if you had R100 000 in your Allan Gray retirement account on 31 August 2024, R10 000 would have been transferred from your vested component to your savings component.

 Before retirement

-The savings component of your retirement fund account will be seeded when the two-pot system is implemented.
-Thereafter, one-third of your future contributions will be credited to your savings component.
 You can make one withdrawal of at least R2 000 per tax year from the amount in your savings component.

 Withdrawals from your savings component before retirement are taxed according to your marginal tax rate.
-It is important to remember that accessing your savings component before retirement will reduce the amount you will have available to withdraw as a cash lump sum or purchase an annuity at retirement.
+It is important to remember that accessing your savings component before retirement reduces the amount you will have available to withdraw as a cash lump sum or purchase an annuity at retirement.
 You should therefore avoid withdrawing before retirement to maximise your options at retirement.

-Choosing not to withdraw from the savings component of your retirement fund account within any specific period before retirement has no negative implications, as you do not lose your right to withdraw from this component.
+Choosing not to withdraw from the savings component of your retirement account within any specific period before retirement has no negative implications, as you do not lose your right to withdraw from this component.

 At retirement

-It is important to view your retirement fund account holistically when making decisions, even though there may be different rules attached to the different components making up your account.
+It is important to view your retirement account holistically when making decisions, even though there may be different rules attached to the different components making up your account.

 The full value of your retirement component must be used to purchase an annuity, unless the de minimis rule applies.

-If you have a two-pot vested benefit, you will only be able to take one-third of this benefit in cash, and the remaining two-thirds must be used to purchase a retirement income-providing product, such as a living annuity or a guaranteed life annuity.
+If you have a two-pot vested benefit, you will only be able to take one-third of this benefit in cash, and the remaining two-thirds must be used to purchase a retirement income product, such as a living annuity or a guaranteed life annuity.
 If you also have a harmonisation vested benefit, you will have the option to withdraw 100% of this benefit in cash.
 These withdrawals are taxed.

 If you decide to withdraw from your savings component before you retire, the withdrawal will be taxed at your marginal tax rate.